thealoneprogrammer/terminal-profile/README.md

 1. Click on folder icons to get inside the folder.
 2. Right click, ctrl+shft+i, ctrl+shft+j, ctrl+u throws **Access denied** message.
 3. Audio effect for commands and output.
+4. Terminal can be draggable anywhere on window.